sathishas89/bbr-acs/README.md

 The BBR ACS test suites check for compliance against the SBBR, EBBR and BBSR specifications.
 These tests are also delivered through two runtime executable environments:
   - UEFI Self Certification Tests (SCT)
   - Firmware Test Suite (FWTS)
+UEFI-SCT and FWTS are leveraged, customized and automate to run within the Arm SystemReady ACS.
+These suites, within the Arm compliancetest ecosystem is known as the BBR-ACS.

 ## Release details